 As you make corrections, delete or resolve the associated comments, depending on your software.
 On Microsoft Word, click the ellipsis (…) next to the pencil icon.
 Click either of the options, based on your preference.
 We recommend clicking “resolve” so the comment thread is still there, but out of the way.

-On Google Docs, simply click the check mark in the top right corner.
+On Google Docs, simply click the checkmark in the top right corner.

-However, if you get to caught up on a problem you find, leave another comment or reply to the old one and keep moving forward.
+However, if you get to catch up on a problem you find, leave another comment or reply to the old one and keep moving forward.
 Remember, if you spend too long on one small issue, you risk burning out.

 Take a short break or switch to another task for a little bit before moving on to the next step.

-Step 7: Work through the document from bottom to top and address your remaining comments.
+Step 7: Work through the document from bottom to top and address your remaining comments

 It may seem odd, but once you get to this final round of major revisions, starting from the bottom is incredibly helpful.
 If you only edit from top to bottom, you’re never giving the sections at the end of the manuscript the same level of attention as the beginning.
 This can result in a manuscript of diminishing quality in the later sections.

 Many readers and editors will skip ahead to the conclusion section to get the gist of your paper.
 Therefore, you want the conclusion section to shine.

 Step 8: Have a fresh set of eyes and look at the paper

 You’ve made three passes over the paper so far.
 At this point, you will likely be a little desensitized to it.
 If you can, have a colleague review the paper for some feedback.
 If you can’t, at least step away from it for a bit or sleep on it.
 Alternatively, have a professional medical writer/editor who is also a scientist go through it to do an edit and critique.